 Blackjack Plus Rule Variations

 *Rules below pertain to Blackjack Plus played at Skycity Queenstown.
-The rules used at Crown Casino will be explained after that.

 New Zealand Blackjack Plus Rules